sweetest-framework/sweetest/GUIDELINES.md

 By using `val sut by steps<LoginSteps>` in your test class you get access to the steps class.
 The variable is simply called "sut" (system under test) because it's the main touch point for the test.

-From that you can already predict that there will be a seperation of concern between the steps and test class:
+This already shows the separation of concern between the steps and test class:

 1. The **test class** should define **WHAT** is tested (essentially the definition of the test cases)
 2. The **steps class** should define **HOW** it is tested (the technical implementation of the test and its configuration, like which classes are involved, where mocks are used, and so on...)